 In Coping With Guilt When Your Dog Kills Squirrels, I describe my dogs’ relationship with those rascally critters.
 I’m not proud of how my terrier treats squirrels, but I guess it really is a jungle out there.

 What is your experience with eye scratches in dogs?
-Your comments are welcome below….I can’t give advice for diagnosing or treating your dog’s scratched eye, of course, but you may find it helpful to share the symptoms of your dog’s eyeball injury.
+Your comments are welcome below….I can’t give advice for diagnosing or treating your dog’s scratched eye, but you may find it helpful to share the symptoms of your dog’s eyeball injury.
 It can help to write about your experience – and it’ll show other readers that they’re not alone.